Over HDB Income Ceiling 2026: Buy Resale Anyway | Nexus

 Singles (35+)S$7,000HDB loan + EHG (singles) + BTO (singles)PHG up to S$15,000 (singles) + bank loan

 The ceiling is calculated on gross monthly income, before tax and CPF deduction.
-Variable income (bonuses, commissions, allowances) is annualised and averaged across 12 months.
-Cross the threshold by even S$50/month on the assessment and the HDB loan, the EHG and the CPF Housing Grant all close.
+Variable income such as bonuses, commissions and allowances is annualised and averaged across 12 months.
+Go over the threshold by even S$50/month on the assessment and the HDB loan, the EHG and the CPF Housing Grant all close.

-For applicants close to the ceiling, deliberate timing of bonus draws or the choice of whether a spouse joins the application can make the difference.
-That is a tax/finance question, not a property question — brief your accountant.
+If you are sitting right at the ceiling, the timing of a bonus draw, or whether a spouse joins the application at all, can decide which side you land on.
+That is a tax and finance question, not a property one.
+Brief your accountant on it.

 This is the part most high-income HDB buyers get wrong.
-The HDB Flat Eligibility (HFE) letter is required for every HDB resale transaction, including those financed by a bank loan.
-The HFE replaced the old HLE + COE system in 2023 and consolidates eligibility into one application.
+The HDB Flat Eligibility (HFE) letter is required for every HDB resale transaction, including the ones financed by a bank loan.
+The HFE replaced the old HLE and COE system in 2023 and folds eligibility into one application.

-2. Confirms whether your household is eligible for the HDB concessionary loan (and at what quantum) — or states that you are ineligible because you exceed the income ceiling.
-Either outcome is valid.
+2. It confirms whether your household qualifies for the HDB concessionary loan and at what quantum, or states that you are ineligible because you exceed the income ceiling.
+Either outcome is a valid result.

-3. Indicates CPF Housing Grant eligibility and quantum — or zero if you are over the relevant grant ceiling.
+3. It shows your CPF Housing Grant eligibility and quantum, or zero if you are over the relevant grant ceiling.

-4. Lets you apply for an IPA from participating banks on the same My Flat Dashboard, in parallel with the HFE application.
+4. It lets you apply for an IPA from participating banks on the same My Flat Dashboard, in parallel with the HFE application.

-Processing time is approximately 21 to 30 working days, and the HFE letter is valid for 9 months from issue.
-You cannot obtain an Option to Purchase from a resale seller without a valid HFE letter, so the HFE timeline is the upstream constraint on the entire purchase.
-Booking a seller's flat before HFE clearance puts the 1% Option Fee at risk.
+Processing takes roughly 21 to 30 working days, and the HFE letter is valid for 9 months from issue.
+You cannot get an Option to Purchase from a resale seller without a valid HFE letter, so the HFE timeline sets the pace for the whole purchase.
+Book a seller's flat before HFE clearance and you put the 1% Option Fee at risk.

 "The HFE letter is not optional for bank-loan buyers.
-It is a 21-to-30 day upstream gate on every HDB resale transaction.
+It is a 21-to-30 day gate that sits ahead of every HDB resale transaction.
 Plan it before the seller, not after."

 Bank Loan Is Now the Only Financing Route

-Above the ceiling, the HDB concessionary loan is closed.
-Bank financing is the route.
-Headline mechanics for an HDB resale bank loan in 2026:
+Once you are above the ceiling, the HDB concessionary loan is closed and bank financing is the only way in.
+Here are the headline mechanics for an HDB resale bank loan in 2026.

-The structural takeaway: above the income ceiling you trade the HDB loan's 2.6% headline rate and zero-cash-down feature for the bank loan's lower starting rate (1.40% fixed) but mandatory cash component and full MAS Notice 645 stress-testing.
-For most high-income buyers, the rate gap more than compensates — but the rate must be repriced after the lock-in expires.
-Full breakdown in our HDB loan vs bank loan guide.
+So here is the trade.
+Above the income ceiling you give up the HDB loan's 2.6% headline rate and its zero-cash-down feature, and in return you get the bank loan's lower starting rate (1.40% fixed), a mandatory cash component, and full MAS Notice 645 stress-testing.
+For most high-income buyers the rate gap more than makes up for it.
+The catch is that you have to reprice the rate once the lock-in expires.
+There is a full breakdown in our HDB loan vs bank loan guide.

 Why IPA Matters More on the Bank-Loan Path